Students' League of the Conservative Party (Norway)

 The Students' league of the Conservative Party (Høyres Studenterforbund) is the student wing of the Conservative Party of Norway.
 It was founded in 1961 under the name Norway's Conservative Students' League (Norges Konservative Studenterforbund).
 As of 2011, Henrik Erevik Riise is the leader of the league.
-The organisation is a founding member of the European Democrat Students.
+The organisation is a founding member of the European Democrat Students and Centre-Right European Association of Students.